MBA Finance is offered only to a few highly qualified students.

 - Your understanding of the program and familiarity with the institute to which you are applying to

 4. How long should the personal statement for MBA finance be?

 It depends upon the type of your application.
 Some institutes want 500 words and other demands 1500 to 2000 words.
 UCAS application procedure has a strict limit of 4000 characters.

 5. What are the common mistakes in writing an MBA Finance Personal Statement?

-- Many candidates usually sum up CVs in their personal statements.
+- Many candidates usually sum up their CVs in their statements.
 They transfer information straight from resumes into their essay, which is wrong.